How to report an accident at work

 How to report an accident

-Accidents are never nice.
+Accidents at work are never nice.
 And, no matter how many measures you have in place to prevent them, they still happen.

 Certain specified accidents – like fractures, amputations and loss of consciousness, to name just a few – must be reported under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 For a comprehensive list of what needs to be reported, head here.

-Although we hope you never find yourself needing to report one, if you do, as you’ll soon see, it’s really not that bad.
+Although we hope you never find yourself reporting accidents at work, if you do, as you’ll soon see, it’s really not that bad.

 1. The person

-First and foremost, the person/people reporting accidents must be competent to do so.
-By this, we mean someone who’s sufficiently trained, has relevant knowledge and experience, and is proactive, willing and capable with their approach to Health & Safety.
+First and foremost, the person/people reporting accidents at work must be competent to do so.
+By this, we mean someone who’s sufficiently trained, has relevant knowledge and experience and is proactive, willing and capable with their approach to Health & Safety.

 2. Log the accident

-Next, you need to log the accident in your accident book – if you don’t have one, you need one.
+The next step in the accident reporting procedure requires you to log the accident in your accident report form or book – if you don’t have one, you need one.
 If you’re a Citation client, you’ll have a template available in Atlas or a hard copy made available to you.

 Within your accident book, you should record details like: